Waterworld Future Planning

 Is the re-developed Waterworld allowed to have a larger foot print than the existing arena?

-Shane Mawson asked about 2 years ago
+Shane Mawson asked over 2 years ago

 Hi Shane,